glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 Our solution to the challenge will begin running, hopefully similarly to what can be seen in the video.

+## Where's the code?

+The code can be found within the `workspace/ekumen/` folder in this repository. except for a few early tools and scripts, all of it is within the `ek_challenger` package in that folder.

 ## Will it run in the actual robot?

 Most definitely not.
 The location of the table and the shelves is hardcoded in the behavior tree.
 This is trivial to change, but given that the stacking step of the algorithm does not work it's unnecessary to try.
 Also, we did not get to finely tune obstacle detection using moveit/octomap.

 Busy as we were getting to the deadline, I'm afraid we did not prepare a ready-to-run docker with the software already built to run on the robot.